EdgarasKazlauskas1987/ChronicalKidneyDiseaseAIProject/README.md

 This project is based on Artificial Intelligence and it can be used in early discovery of patients who have developed CKD by looking in a number (24 in total) of factors which are said to be helpful while trying to indicate if a person has actually developed CKD.

 The program is processing the data gathered by various hospitals and using it to train Supervised Learning models which later on are tested in order to see how good they are in making predictions if a person has developed CKD.

+Machine Learning algorithms used in the project:
++ Gaussian NB
++ Multinomial NB
++ Bernoulli NB
++ Random Forest
++ Logistic Regression
++ Logistic Regression CV

 ## Data used